The Ultimate 510(k) Checklist

 Software Description 🔗

-• Include the identification of the device features that are controlled by the software, the programming language, hardware platform, operating system, and use of OTS software (if applicable).
+• Identify device features that are controlled by the software, the programming language, hardware platform, operating system, and use of OTS software (if applicable)

-• Identify the software released version, as well as the version used for testing.
-If these are different, provide a justification.
+• Identify the software version being released, as well as the version that was used for verification and validation.
+If these are different, provide a justification

 • Describe software inputs and outputs, who or what provides them, their format, who or what receives them, and if the software is intended to replace or impact any actions otherwise performed manually by user.

-• If the device is designed to be interoperable, describe what other products does the device interface with (i.e., electronic interfaces), and what specifications are used to interact and/or communicate with other medical/non-medical products.
+• If the device is designed to be interoperable, describe what other products the device interfaces with (i.e., electronic interfaces), and what specifications are used to interact and/or communicate with other medical/non-medical products.

 • Related hazardous situation